ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 5   | Azul Prime VM                                        | x86_64       | 1.643                            | runtime
 6   | Eclipse OpenJ9 VM                                    | x86_64       | 1.795                            | runtime

-**Note:** Based on the central tendency of the data, the first in the row can be considered the most eco-friendly JVM, while the last in the row consumes the most energy.
+Based on the central tendency of the data, the first in the row can be considered the most eco-friendly JVM, while the last in the row consumes the most energy.

 # Applications Build Time Execution Results